 Quality and Safety

-Many providers and all health authorities, as “owners and operators” of services such as home support, assisted living and residential care, are also voluntarily accredited through Accreditation Canada, which audits health care organizations and provides a rating in relation to the organization’s compliance with a wide variety of standards based on eight quality dimensions, leading to ongoing quality improvement based on best practices across Canada.
+Many providers and all health authorities, as “owners and operators” of services such as home support, assisted living and long-term care, are also voluntarily accredited through Accreditation Canada, which audits health care organizations and provides a rating in relation to the organization’s compliance with a wide variety of standards based on eight quality dimensions, leading to ongoing quality improvement based on best practices across Canada.

 BC Care Aide and Health Worker Registry